• Skip to primary navigation

 New Year’s Resolutions for Church

-In our individual lives we look at the New Year as a time to consider New Year resolutions, listing items we hope to strive for and accomplish in the coming year.
+In our individual lives we look at the new year as a time to consider New Year’s resolutions, listing items we hope to strive for and accomplish in the coming year.
 As our churches reach more and more people in this new year, we want every person to feel fully welcomed and included.
-This means including people with disabilities both in our buildings and in our online ministries.
-So, I invite you to create New Year’s resolutions for our congregations to support people with disabilities.
+This means including disabled people both in our buildings and in our online ministries.
+So, I invite you to create New Year’s resolutions for our congregations to support and include disabled people.

-For a first step, conduct an audit of Worship space, classrooms, and church meeting places (online and in person).
-From the audit you can then generate a “To Do” list that ensures inclusion of people with disabilities.
+For a first step, conduct an audit of worship space, classrooms, and church meeting places (online and in person).
+From the audit you can then generate a to-do list that addresses barriers to inclusion.
+This may range from a lack of ramps or access to amplification devices to ensuring your website is screen reader-friendly and that your worship stream includes captioning.

 1. What needs to be done first

-Items that could be done first might include learning about ways to create a welcoming atmosphere for people with disabilities.
+Items that could be done first might include learning about ways to create a welcoming atmosphere for disabled people.
 Study the scriptures, study theology, and take trainings or certification courses.
 Talk with people in your congregation to find out their needs.
-Take time to listen and to be present with parents and older adults.
+Take time to listen and to be present with disabled self-advocates, caregivers, and older adults experiencing new access needs with age.

 2. What can be done easily

 Provide large print bulletins, hymnals and Bibles.
 Increase the font size for Sunday bulletins, worship slides, and newsletters.
 The font that is being recommended at this time is Arial.
 Do not rely on a large screen in the front of the sanctuary.
 People who are visually impaired might not be able to read the screen.
 Have closed captioning included on all videos, YouTube, and Facebook postings.
-Provide fidget devices or other items that people with Autism can have during the Worship service.
+Provide fidget devices or other items that autistic people and others with sensory regulation needs can access during the worship service.
 Host disability awareness worship services and provide disability awareness resources in newsletter articles and leadership meetings.

 3. What needs funding